vilinicz/singularis/src/singularis/out1.md

 - p.6 In a previous study, a relationship was observed between the saliva-induced agglutination of S. mutans and the bacterial appearance frequency in dental plaque [39], and the results of the present agglutination analysis demonstrated that saliva works to incorporate into developing plaque rather than to exclude it from the dental cavity, at least in L. gasseri and L. salivarius.
 In addition, it has been suggested that L. salivarius might be more easily incorporated into dental plaque than other lactobacilli because of its ability to adhere to salivacoated hydroxyapatite [40].
 The present study suggests that the level of salivainduced agglutination of L. gasseri and L. salivarius is positively associated with the caries scores in preschool children harboring each bacterium.
 - p.6 These results suggest that other properties, besides resistance to acid and saliva-induced agglutination may also influence caries.
 In the present study, we investigated LAB detected in the dental cavity and saliva in children with or without dental caries, and the results suggested that peculiar species of Lactobacillus were detected according to the level of carious lesion severity.
 - p.7 What kinds of genes bring about the differences in the above properties among oral lactobacilli?
 How do the differences in these properties contribute to caries progression?
 Research to answer these questions is in progress.
 The present study is a cross-sectional study about LAB detected in the dental cavity.
 However, our results indicate that not only oral bacterial flora but also some properties of each strain may provide significant information for research into the prevention of caries in preschool children.
-- p.3 Characteristics of the subjects
+- p.3 Characteristics of the subjects Characteristics of the subjects
-- p.4 Differences in the isolation frequency between subjects with and without cariesSpeciesSubjects with caries † Subjects without caries ‡
+- p.4 Differences in the isolation frequency between subjects with and without cariesSpeciesSubjects with caries † Subjects without caries ‡ Differences in the isolation frequency between subjects with and without cariesSpeciesSubjects with caries † Subjects without caries ‡
-- p.5 Summary of the multiple regression analysis with the caries scores in subjects as dependent variables and detection of seven species as independent variables
+- p.5 Summary of the multiple regression analysis with the caries scores in subjects as dependent variables and detection of seven species as independent variables Summary of the multiple regression analysis with the caries scores in subjects as dependent variables and detection of seven species as independent variables
-- p.5 Summary of associations between the caries scores in subjects and the biological properties of Summary of the multiple regression analysis with the numbers of teeth in each category of caries progression as dependent variables and the species detected as independent
+- p.5 Summary of associations between the caries scores in subjects and the biological properties of Summary of associations between the caries scores in subjects and the biological properties of Summary of the multiple regression analysis with the numbers of teeth in each category of caries progression as dependent variables and the species detected as independent Summary of the multiple regression analysis with the numbers of teeth in each category of caries progression as dependent variables and the species detected as independent

 ## Input Fact
 (count: 1)
 - p.2 The caries scores of each participant were recorded as the dmft (the sum total of decayed caries and missing and filled tooth surfaces of primary dentition) scores and dt, mt and ft (decayed teeth, missing teeth and filled teeth, respectively, of primary dentition) scores according to criteria adapted from the World Health Organization's 1997 criteria.

 ## OTHER
-(count: 25)
+(count: 28)
 - p.1 Nevertheless, the kinds of species of LAB and the characteristics that are important for dental caries have been unclear.
 - p.1 Seventy-four Japanese preschool children were examined for caries scores and caries progression, and their dental cavity samples were collected for LAB isolation and identification.
 The saliva-induced agglutination rate and the resistance to acidic environments of the identified strains were measured.
 - p.1 Microorganisms that bring health benefits to humans are called probiotics [1].
 Some strains of lactic acid bacteria (LAB) that are recognized as probiotics are very useful for producing fermented foods such as yogurt.
 LAB themselves and foods fermented using them are also known to display anti-allergy properties and intestinal homeostasis [1][2][3][4] as health benefits to humans.
 Furthermore, certain LAB strains inhibit the growth of specific pathogenic oral bacteria, such as Porphyromonas gingivalis and Streptococcus (S.) mutans [5][6][7].